htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

-    requirements does not mention the (startd) attribute :ad-attr:`OpSys`, the schedd will append a clause to Requirements forcing the job to match the same :ad-attr:`OpSys` as the access point. :index:`OPSYS` The schedd appends a simliar clause to match the :ad-attr:`Arch`. :index:`ARCH` The schedd parameter :macro:`APPEND_REQUIREMENTS`, will, if set, append that value to every job's requirements expression.
+    requirements does not mention the (startd) attribute :ad-attr:`OpSys`, the schedd will append a clause to Requirements forcing the job to match the same :ad-attr:`OpSys` as the access point. :index:`OPSYS` The schedd appends a similar clause to match the :ad-attr:`Arch`. :index:`ARCH` The schedd parameter :macro:`APPEND_REQUIREMENTS`, will, if set, append that value to every job's requirements expression.